Keep good records to avoid a fine from HMRC

 Keeping good business records is an essential part of running a business, but it is also a legal requirement when it comes to HMRC.
 To keep on the right side of the law, businesses and individuals should keep records of their income and expenditure for at least six years.

 If HMRC decides to undertake an investigation into your tax affairs and you don’t have proper records, then you can expect a fine.
-So, to be sure you won’t face censure, you need to keep all your records in good order.
+So, to ensure you won’t face censure, you need to keep all your records in good order.

-You need to hold various information, such as all the income and expenses you include on your tax return, receipts and invoices, and payroll records – if you have them – to verify the money and perks you have given your employees.
+You need to hold various information, such as all the income and expenses you include on your tax return, receipts and invoices, and payroll records, if you have them, to verify the money and perks you have given to your employees.

-In addition, you would need to keep a copy of other documents that support your financial transactions within your business, which includes things like your bank statements.
+In addition, you would need to keep a copy of other documents that support your financial transactions within your business, which includes your bank statements.

 Why do you need to keep these records?

-You could receive a visit at any time from HMRC, whether you’re a business or an individual, and you would be expected to have your records up-to-date and available for inspection.
-But you will get notice in advance of a visit, and if you have an accountant then he or she will be contacted instead.
+You could receive a visit at any time from HMRC, whether you’re a business or an individual, and expected to have your records up-to-date and available for inspection.
+You will get notice in advance of a visit, and if you have an accountant then he or she will be contacted instead.

-HMRC may ask to visit your home or business premises, or it can visit your adviser’s office if that is more appropriate.
-If you have a visit at your home or business from HMRC, your accountant or legal adviser can be present if you prefer.
-If you get a notification that the tax office wants to visit you, you may face a penalty if you refuse the visit or you don’t send information back.
+HMRC may ask to visit your home or business premises, additionally it can visit your adviser’s office if that is more appropriate.
+If the HMRC visit is at your home or business, your accountant or legal adviser can be present if you prefer.
+When you get a notification that the tax office wants to visit you, you may face a penalty if you refuse the visit or you don’t send information back.

-There are some exemptions where a penalty wouldn’t be applied for refusing the visit, such as if you’re seriously ill or someone close to you has died.
+There are some exemptions, where a penalty wouldn’t be applied for refusing the visit, such as if you’re seriously ill or someone close to you has died.
 You can also ask HMRC to stop the check if you want to, but you will need to give them the reasons why if you don’t agree with it.
-You can also apply for alternative dispute resolution (ADR) at any time if you do not agree with HMRC’s decision or what is being checked.
+Additionally, you can apply for alternative dispute resolution (ADR) at any time, if you do not agree with HMRC’s decision or what is being checked.

-You will be sent details of the results of the check by letter and if you have paid too much tax, this will be repaid, or if you have not paid enough tax, you will have to pay any underpaid tax within 30 days.
+You will receive details of the results of the check by letter and if you have paid too much tax, this will be repaid, or if you have not paid enough tax, you will have to pay any underpaid tax within 30 days.
 Usually, you will have to pay interest on top from the date the tax was due.
 If you haven’t paid enough tax, you may also have to pay a penalty, but HMRC will consider how helpful you have been during the investigation.
-But if you disagree with HMRC, you can appeal a tax decision.
+If you disagree with HMRC, you can appeal a tax decision.

 We can help you